APEX: Action Priors Enable Efficient Exploration for Robust Motion Tracking on Legged Robots: APEX Framework

 \subsubsection{Observation and Action Space}

-The policy observation comprises the gravity vector, joint positions, joint velocities, and a one-timestep history of the actions, without requiring any temporal history of observations.
-The critic additionally includes the robot’s base velocities, as well as the corresponding demonstration data at each time step, provided as privileged information.
-Unlike motion tracking baselines, which rely on auxiliary signals like phase vectors and reference state initialization~\cite{2018-TOG-deepMimic}, we deliberately exclude imitation references and motion phase information from the actor inputs to emphasize APEX's robustness.
+The actor observes the gravity vector, joint positions, joint velocities, and a one-step history of actions; it does not require stacked observation histories.
+The action space matches the environment interface and is executed through a low-level PD controller (i.e., actions specify PD targets).
+The critic additionally receives privileged information: base linear/angular velocities and time-aligned demonstration features at each step.
+Unlike motion-tracking baselines that condition the actor on phase variables or reference states~\cite{2018-TOG-deepMimic}, we intentionally exclude reference motion inputs from the actor to emphasize reference-free deployment.